Search

 Sometimes a company tasks its marketing department with its PR/communications needs.

 This, at best, produces mixed results because —although there is common ground — upon closer examination, marketing and PR are very distinct disciplines.
 To avoid getting into too much detail, think of marketing as a “push” function and PR as a “pull/push/pull” function.
 Marketing’s main purpose is to sell.
 Whereas PR listens, communications, then listens again while soliciting feedback.
-Good PR thrives on mutually beneficial, two-way communication.
+Again, mutually beneficial, two-way communication is key here.

-And that includes when working and communicating with the marketing folks.
-PR and marketing must sync up.
+And that includes while working and communicating with the marketing folks.
+PR and marketing must be in sync.
 We use essentially the same research as the basis for our strategies.
-And yes, there is some crossover when it comes to marketing communications and social media management.
+And yes, there is crossover when it comes to marketing communications and social media management.

-Unfortunately, a 2012 PR News Salary Survey found only a third of PR pros reported directly to the CEO (see chart).
+Unfortunately, a 2012 PR News Salary Survey found only a third of PR pros reported directly to the CEO (see chart below).

 So, that being said, let’s redo your org chart.
 Make PR a separate department.
 Treat PR and marketing as equals.
 The head of each department should be part of your executive team and have a direct report to the president and/or CEO of your company.